Bennigan’s Monte Cristo Sandwich Copycat Recipe

 To fry the Monte Cristo sandwich

 1. Whisk together the egg and water in a large shallow container, like a pie tin or casserole dish.
-Add the salt, sugar, AP flour, and baking powder and whisk until smooth.
+Add the salt, sugar, flour, and baking powder and whisk until smooth.
 Set aside for later.

 2. Warm the butter or vegetable oil in a large skillet over medium heat.